When nursing home residents fall, they may suffer from injuries that threaten their life or their ability to function normally.

 Comparatively, extrinsic fall risk factors include unsafe equipment, unsafe personal care items and environmental hazards.
 For example, an elderly person may fall and become injured if a nursing home is poorly lit or if uneven or wet floors exist in certain areas of the home’s facilities.

 Although intrinsic fall risk factors, like chronic diseases, usually cannot be eliminated, extrinsic fall risk factors can be controlled to reduce nursing home falls.
 The CDC states that this can be accomplished when nursing homes implement certain fall intervention practices in their facilities.
-This plan may involve educating staff members about various falls risk factors and making changes so that residents can move around the location safely.
+Plans for fall prevention in nursing homes may involve educating staff members about various fall risk factors and making changes so that residents can move around the location safely.

 Although there are certain steps Alabama nursing homes can take to minimize falls within their facilities, many don’t make fall prevention a priority.
 If you or one of your loved ones was injured after falling in a nursing home, speak with an attorney to determine what legal steps should be taken next.